wireservice/csvkit/docs/scripts/in2csv.rst

     Convert common, but less awesome, tabular data formats to CSV.

     positional arguments:
-      FILE                  The CSV file to operate on.
+      FILE                  The non-CSV file to operate on.
 If omitted, will accept input on STDIN.

     optional arguments: